-In Section 4 we defined a bijection $\Delta^{-1}$ from LE-tableaux- to EW-tableaux.
-Composing this bijection with the bijection between tree-tableaux and LE-tableaux gives a bijection from tree-tableaux to EW-tableaux.
-The map from a LE-tableau $\mathcal{L}$ to a EW-tableau $\mathcal{E}$ is given by Algorithm 4.1 by tracing paths through $\mathcal{L}$ , from an r-label to an $\ell$ -label.
+In Section 4 we defined a bijection Δ^{-1} from Le-tableaux- to EW-tableaux.
+Composing this bijection with the bijection between tree-tableaux and Le-tableaux gives a bijection from tree-tableaux to EW-tableaux.
+The map from a Le-tableau \mathcal{L} to an EW-tableau \mathcal{E} is given by Algorithm 18 by tracing paths through \mathcal{L} , from an r-label to an l -label.
 We can define a path through a tree-tableau which changes direction in a cell c if F(c) contains a 1.
-So the paths through the tree-tableau are identical to the paths through the corresponding LE-tableau, apart from an additional horizontal step through the cell in the extra leftmost column, regardless of its content.
+So the paths through the tree-tableau are identical to the paths through the corresponding Le-tableau, apart from an additional horizontal step through the cell in the extra leftmost column, regardless of its content.
 A path through a tree-tableau thus changes direction in a cell c according to the following rule: